 Query Actions.
 An application can specify what to do with packets that match a query.
-For example, packets can be counted using hardware counters, be sent out a specific port (e.g., towards a collector), sent to the SDN controller, or extracted through sampling mechanisms on switches.
-Below, we show pyretic sample $code^1$ for various use cases.
-Suppose that p is a path query defined according to the language (Fig. 2).
+For example, packets can be counted (e.g., on switch counters), be sent out a specific port (e.g., towards a collector), sent to the SDN controller, or extracted from sampling mechanisms (e.g., sFlow).
+Below, we show Pyretic sample code for various use cases.
+Suppose that p is a path query defined according to the language (Fig. 3).
 Packets can be sent to abstract locations that "store" packets, called buckets.
 There are three types of buckets: count buckets, packet buckets, and sampling buckets.
 A count bucket is an abstraction that allows the application to count the packets going into it.
 Packets are not literally forwarded and held in controller data structures.
 In fact, the information content is stored in counters on switches.
 Below we illustrate the simplicity of the programming model.

-cb = count_bucket() // create count bucket cb.register(f) // process counts by callback f p.set_bucket(cb) direct packets matching p into bucket cb cb.pull_stats() 11 get counters from switches
+cb = count_bucket() // create count bucket cb.register(f) // process counts by callback f p.set_bucket(cb) // direct packets matching p // into bucket cb cb.pull_stats() // get counters from switches